 If you’re adding outerwear to the mix, your choice of jacket will depend on what bottoms you choose.
 If you’re wearing jeans, go for a more formal blazer or sportcoat to balance the outfit.
 If you’re wearing chinos or trousers, you can lean more casual with a denim trucker jacket or chore coat.

-Comfortable, versatile, and totally iconic—the tee shirt is ubiquitous for good reason.
-Just remember that to pull off a polished look with a tee, quality and fit are paramount.
+Comfortable, versatile, and totally iconic—the t-shirt is ubiquitous for good reason.
+Just remember that to pull off a polished look with a tee or polo, quality and fit are paramount.
 The recipe here remains largely the same: it’s all about balance.

 You can wear a tee shirt and jeans, as long as you offset the casual vibes of both with a formal jacket and dress shoe or loafer.